opencog/asmoses/README.md

 ### PLOP

-the original author of MOSES, Moshe Looks, has developped a LISP version of MOSES, called PLOP
+the original author of MOSES, Moshe Looks, has developed a LISP version of MOSES, called PLOP

 https://code.google.com/archive/p/plop/